Forest gate community school 3

 These include:

-f.
-Students and parents receive real-time assessment judgements on the extent of student learning through DPR.
-These judgments tend to change regularly and therefore we encourage parents to login to DPR frequently and have conversations with their child about their progress.
 During parents’ evening, we provide the child’s DPR in printed form, which reflects the progress made by students at that specific time.

-g.
 For all students, we record and report a judgement on the key learning objectives which we colour code to mean the following:

 NOT YET ASSESSED